IUI versus IVF: What are the differences in these common treatment procedures?

 Multiples introduces complications for both the mother and the babies.
 Many women undergoing IUI are given hormones or medication in order to induce ovulation.
 This can result in the release of more than one egg in a given cycle and therefore increases a couple’s chances of having twins or multiples.
 A good clinic will carefully monitor your follicles to make sure that only a safe number are mature before the IUI, but they cannot entirely eliminate the risk.

-On the other hand, recent advances in IVF, most notably genetic screening of embryos, mean that most modern fertility clinics now transfer only one embryo per IVF cycle.
+On the other hand, the risk of multiples from IVF has drastically decreased.
+Recent advances in IVF, most notably genetic screening of embryos, mean that most modern fertility clinics now transfer only one embryo per IVF cycle.
 In special circumstances, the couple and their doctor may decide to transfer two embryos into the uterus.
 If excess embryos result from an IVF cycle, these are frozen to be available for future treatment.

 Whether you ultimately choose IUI or IVF, the first step is finding a Louisiana fertility clinic that prioritizes your individual needs.
 Quality information helps you make a good decision, which is why it is so important to start with an in-depth medical investigation and diagnosis.
 Understanding exactly which issues may be contributing to your infertility helps you and your Fertility Answers doctor create a treatment plan with the greatest chance of success.
 Contact us to start answering your questions today.